gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 The workload mainly does two things:

-Write a string to the standard out
+Write a string to the standard out,
 ```cpp
 write(1, "This will be output to standard out\n", 36);
 ```